-- combined with a Suggested Chip List or - sent on their own without a Suggested Chip List.
+· combined with a Suggested Chip List or

+sent on their own without a Suggested Chip List.

-Whenever messages are combined with a Suggested Chip List they will be sent as a multipart CPIM message.
+Whenever messages are combined with a Suggested Chip List, they shall be sent as a multipart CPIM message where the message shall be sent as the first part and the Suggested Chip List as the second.
 Only combining messages and Suggested Chip List into a multipart CPIM message is allowed.
-Chatbot platforms shall not combine more than one message (e. g. a Rich Card and a plain text message) in a multipart CPIM message.
-Clients shall reject non-conformant messages with an MSRP error code of 415.
+Chatbot Platforms shall not combine more than one message (e.g. a Rich Card and a plain text message) in a multipart CPIM message.
+A Suggested Chip List shall not be sent without a message to which it is to be associated.

-Whenever messages are sent on their own without a Suggested Chip List they will not be sent as a multipart CPIM message but as a regular, single CPIM message.
+Whenever messages are sent on their own without a Suggested Chip List they shall not be sent as a multipart CPIM message but as a regular, single CPIM message.